Cycling at the 1904 Summer Olympics – 5 miles

-The 5 miles was a track cycling event held as part of the Cycling at the 1904 Summer Olympics programme.
+The 5 miles was a track cycling event held as part of the cycling programme at the 1904 Summer Olympics.
 It was this 5.0 mi only time the event was held at the Olympics.
 At least 10 American cyclists competed, though the precise number is unknown.

 Results

 Final

 The top four placers are known.
 5 more cyclists that did not finish the race are also known.
 How many other cyclists, who they were, and what their results were, are unknown.